sashperso/openshift-hc/README.md

 ### Variable Files
 The playbook uses two configuration files to initiate how the health-check playbook will run.

-- The variables files are loaded initially as `vars_file` in the playbook which holds key variables.
+- The variable files are loaded initially as `vars_file` in the playbook which holds key variables.
 ````yaml
 - name: Info for internal OCP components.
   hosts: localhost